 How to Open Password Protected Excel File without Password?

-Do you have a password-protected Excel file and you are unable to recall the password, then no need to worry.
-This write-up is going to explain the best and safest methods to open password protected Excel file using VBA Script, by changing file extensions, recovering from backup (for OneDrive and Google Drive), and using an automatic solution to unlock a locked Excel file.
+If you have a password-protected Excel file and you are unable to recall the password, then no need to worry.
+This write-up is going to explain the best and safest methods to open password protected Excel file without password using VBA Script, by changing file extensions, recovering from backup (for OneDrive and Google Drive), using Google Sheets, and an automatic solution to open XLSX password-protected file.

-Don’t worry, in this guide, we’ll discuss how to open a password protected Excel file without a password using legitimate, safe, and ethical ways to regain access, different types of password protection in Excel, and several secure technical solutions.
+If you are also one of them, then don’t worry, in this guide, we’ll discuss how to open password protected Excel file without password using legitimate, safe, and ethical ways to regain access, different types of password protection in Excel, and several secure technical solutions.

 Understanding Excel Protection Types

-Microsoft Excel uses different types of protection mechanisms, so before attempting, identify which type applies:
+Microsoft Excel uses different types of protection mechanisms, so before jumping into the methods, let’s understand the types:

-- Open Password File Encryption: It’s a strong encryption (AES in modern Excel), which prevents opening the workbook.
-If you lost the password, then recovery is not possible manually.
+- Open Password File Encryption: This is the strongest encryption (AES in modern Excel), which prevents opening the workbook.
+If you lost the password, then finding your password is not possible manually.

 - Modify Password: This protection allows the user to open the file in read mode only.